-On average it takes 6-9 months from the start of the registration process to become accredited, and this includes three main components: self-review, a peer-review visit and an accreditation decision.
+On average it takes six to nine months from the start of the registration process to become accredited, and this includes three main components: self-review, a peer-review visit and an accreditation decision.

 ACOMHS use the following questionnaires as part of the process for self-review data collection: